By Ezekiel Kimosop

 1) Should a spiritual father always assert spiritual authority on those they have mentored in ministry?

 My view is that a spiritual father should allow his students to move on and serve God once he has sufficiently instructed them in ministry.
 He should permit reasonable independence for them so that they too can exercise their skills and grow in ministry.
 He should not exercise any spiritual authority over the believer or minister unless the believer is a member of his congregation or is a minister serving under his oversight.
-Even under such such circumstances, the spiritual father should be considerate and should not be overbearing.
+Even under such circumstances, the spiritual father should be considerate and should not be overbearing.

 Paul was Timothy's spiritual father but nowhere in Scripture is it taught or implied that he made any demands on Timothy or ordered him around.
 Paul exhorted Timothy and other ministers in humility and love and always beseeched them with all forbearance even during difficult moments when the exercise of his apostolic authority would have been legitimate.

-Paul was at some point deserted by some of his missionary companions but Paul took the disappointments with maturity and sobriety.
-2 Timothy 4:9-10 says "Be diligent to come to me quickly; 10 for Demas has forsaken me, having loved this present world, and has departed for Thessalonica."
+Elsewhere in Scripture, we learn that Paul was at some point deserted by some of his missionary companions but Paul took the disappointments with maturity and sobriety.
+In 2 Timothy 4:9-10 Paul besought Timothy to urgently come to him.
+He says "Be diligent to come to me quickly; 10 for Demas has forsaken me, having loved this present world, and has departed for Thessalonica."
+Timothy was perhaps Paul's most trusted companion.
+Paul fondly referred to Timothy as "our brother" (2 Cor.
+1:1; Colossians 1:1; Philemon 1:1).
+Elsewhere in Scripture, Timothy is referred to as "a true son in the faith" (1 Timothy 1:2); and a "fellow worker" (Romans 16:21).

+Paul was entitled to financial support from the Gentile churches that he founded but he never imposed his will on any congregation that was under his apostolic oversight.
+Even where he made legitimate appeals for support, his choice of words was instructive of his humility (cf. 2 Cor.
+9).
 A few churches were known to offer special support for his missionary work and for this, Paul was grateful.
-Notice his appreciation for the special support from the Philippians (Philippians 4:10-20).
+Noticed his appreciation for the generous support from the Philippians (Philippians 4:10-20).

-On some occasions, Paul went without essential ministry supplies and sufferred hunger and other perils.
+On some occasions, Paul went without essential ministry supplies and endured hunger and other perils.
 He learned to soldier on even in those trying moments.
+In 2 Corinthians 11:23-29, Paul answers his opponents and relates some of his trying moments in ministry.
+Notice the import of his three rhetorical questions:

 "Are they ministers of Christ?—I speak as a fool—I am more: in labors more abundant, in stripes above measure, in prisons more frequently, in deaths often.
 24 From the Jews five times I received forty stripes minus one.
 25 Three times I was beaten with rods; once I was stoned; three times I was shipwrecked; a night and a day I have been in the deep; 26 in journeys often, in perils of waters, in perils of robbers, in perils of my own countrymen, in perils of the Gentiles, in perils in the city, in perils in the wilderness, in perils in the sea, in perils among false brethren; 27 in weariness and toil, in sleeplessness often, in hunger and thirst, in fastings often, in cold and nakedness— 28 besides the other things, what comes upon me daily: my deep concern for all the churches.
 29 Who is weak, and I am not weak?
 Who is made to stumble, and I do not burn with indignation?"
+(NKJV).

 2) Do the opinions of spiritual fathers always count?

-My view is that the guidance of godly spiritual fathers are indispensable in ministry.
+My view is that the guidance of godly spiritual fathers is indispensable in ministry.
 Their wisdom and prudence is a special resource for young ministers.
 However, some circumstances may require the believer or minister to seek a second or third opinion from other ministers or Christian leaders as well.

 3) Should we tithe to our spiritual fathers?

 The notion that a church leader who heads an independent church congregation or communion of churches should regularly receive monthly tithes or financial gifts from independent churches led by people he mentored in ministry is, in my view, a strange practice and may border on ungodly manipulation and control.
-However, I am not opposed to those who value this arrangement.
+If, however, the gifts or contributions are intended for the support of a specific church project in the spiritual father's ministry, then that may be a legitimate cause.
+My view is that monthly tithe contributions to the spiritual father are difficult to justify from Scripture.
+However, those who are convinced that the practice is a godly thing should follow their convictions.

 © Ezekiel Kimosop 2020